Are you the descendant of one of North Carolina’s notorious pirates?

 ©2007 All Rights Reserved.

 Maybe one of Blackbeard’s crewmembers is in your family tree!
-Perhaps you descend from “Calico Jack” Rackham!
-If you have roots that go back to coastal North Carolina, it’s more likely than you may think.
+If you have roots that go back to coastal North Carolina, it’s more likely than you might think.

 Some folks would be thrilled to know they have “pirate blood” running through their veins, others would shudder at the thought.
 After all, notorious buccaneers such as Blackbeard are amongst the most famous, or infamous figures in history!